Los Angeles Dodgers: Rivalries

 The Dodgers' rivalry with the San Francisco Giants dates to the 19th century when the two teams were based in New York; the rivalry with the New York Yankees took place when the Dodgers were based in New York, but was revived with their East Coast/West Coast World Series battles in 1963, 1977, 1978, and 1981.
-The Dodgers' rivalries with the Philadelphia Phillies and St. Louis Cardinals also dates back to their days in New York, but were most fierce during the 1970s, 1980s, and 2000s.

-The Dodgers also shared a heated rivalry with the Cincinnati Reds during the 1970s, 1980s and early 1990s.
-The Dodgers had even shared a rather volatile rivalry with divisional foes; the Arizona Diamondbacks during most of the 2010s.
+The Dodgers also had a rivalry with the Cincinnati Reds during the 1970s, 1980s and early 1990s.
+The Dodgers and the Arizona Diamondbacks were divisional rivals through most of the 2010s.
 Their intra-city rivalry with the Los Angeles Angels dates back to the Angels' inaugural season in 1961.
-The Dodgers have recently revived an old Southern California-based rivalry with the San Diego Padres dating back to the Padres' inaugural season in 1969.
-Most recently; the Dodgers have also regrown a heated rivalry against the former divisional foe Houston Astros after their move to the American League, due in no small part to the controversy of the 2017 World Series.
+The Dodgers' rivalry with the San Diego Padres dates back to the Padres' inaugural season in 1969.